joelMuehlena/terraform-provider-pdns/docs/resources/zone.md

 Required:

 - `hostname` (String) The hostname of the nameservers.
-Will be prefixed with the zone name if not ending with an explicit '.'
+Will be suffixed with the zone name if not ending with an explicit '.'

 Optional: